 Consortium for Fibrosis Research Translation (CFReT)

-Doron moved to Colorado from Boston, MA with his wife and two daughters in June 2021.
-Doron received his BS in Biology from the University at Albany and a master's degree in Molecular Genetics and Microbiology from the University of Florida.
-He then spent 4.5 years in the Interdisciplinary PhD Program there, studying Immunology and Virology.
-Doron then worked as a Senior Associate Scientist at Biogen (Cambridge, MA) with a focus on in vivo study support and as an animal facility Manager at Harvard Medical School.
-Doron is excited to be back in the research setting and to contribute to the lab and department alike.
+Doron moved to Colorado from Boston, MA in June 2021.
+Doron received his B.S. in Biology from the University at Albany and a master's degree in Molecular Genetics and Microbiology from the University of Florida.
+Doron worked as a Professional Research Assistant and mouse colony manager for the Vagnozzi lab until 2022 before transitioning into the biotech industry.

-Joseph is a summer intern from the Gates Center for Regenerative Medicine Summer Internship Program (GSIP).
-He is an international student studying Biomedical Science and minoring in Chemistry and Psychology at Rochester Institute of Technology, RIT.
-Joseph is an undergraduate researcher in the Hudson Lab at RIT and he has two years of research experience under his belt, hoping to bring his experience to the lab.
+Joseph did a summer internship in 2021 through the Gates Center for Regenerative Medicine Summer Internship Program (GSIP).
+He is an international student studying Biomedical Science, Chemistry and Psychology at Rochester Institute of Technology, RIT.

 2021: